qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 Color rendering
 ---------------

-For all kinds of :guilabel:`Band rendering`, the :guilabel:`Color rendering` set.

-You can achieve special rendering effects for your raster file(s) by using one of the blending modes (see :ref:`blend-modes`).
+Over the symbology type applied to the layer band(s), you can achieve special rendering effects for the whole raster file(s):

-Further settings can be made by modifying the :guilabel:`Brightness`, :guilabel:`Saturation`, :guilabel:`Gamma` and :guilabel:`Contrast`.
+* Use one of the blending modes (see :ref:`blend-modes`)
+* Set custom :guilabel:`Brightness`, :guilabel:`Saturation`,
+  :guilabel:`Gamma` and :guilabel:`Contrast` to colors.
+* With the |checkbox|:guilabel:`Invert colors`, the layer is rendered with opposite colors.
+Handy, for example, to switch out-of-the box OpenStreetMap tiles to dark mode.
-You can also use a :guilabel:`Grayscale` option, where you can choose between 'Off', 'By lightness', 'By luminosity' and 'By average'.
+* Turn the layer to :guilabel:`Grayscale` option either 'By lightness', 'By luminosity' or 'By average'.
+* :guilabel:`Colorize` and adjust the :guilabel:`Strength` of
-For one :guilabel:`Hue` in the color table, you can modify the 'Strength'.
+  :guilabel:`Hue` in the color table

+Press :guilabel:`Reset` to remove any custom changes to the color rendering.

 Resampling
 ----------